-You should normally refire the stove while there is still a good laver of embers.
-Distribute the embers across the bottom grate, place pieces of fuel (max 1 kg) on the embers in a single layer perpendicular to the firing opening.
-Close the firing door and fully open the secondary air supply.
+You should normally refire the stove while there is still a good layer of embers.
+Distribute the embers across the bottom grate, place pieces of fuel (max.
+2 kg) on the embers in a single layer perpendicular to the firing opening.
+Close the firing door and fully open the start-up mechanism.
 The wood will then ignite very quickly - i.e. in 30 seconds or 1 minute.
-When the wood is burning with a steady flame. adjust the secondary airflow to the level required.
-For nominal operation (4) kW), the secondary air supply should be 65% open.
-When firing, take care not to place the pieces of fuel too closely together, as this will result in poor combustion and insufficient exploitation of the fuel.
+When the wood is burning with a steady flame, close the start-up mechanism.
+Then adjust the secondary airflow to the level required.
+For nominal operation (5 kW), the secondary air supply should be 70% open.
+When firing, take care not to place the pieces of fuel too close-ly together, as this will result in poor combustion and insufficient exploitation of the fuel.